MicrosoftDocs/azure-stack-docs.hu-HU/azure-stack/operator/azure-stack-registration-role.md

 ---
-title: Egy regisztrációs szerepkör létrehozása az Azure Stackhez
-description: Hogyan lehet, kerülje a globális rendszergazda regisztrációs egyéni szerepkör létrehozása.
+title: Create a custom role for Azure Stack registration
+titleSuffix: Azure Stack
+description: Learn how to create a custom role to avoid using global administrator for Azure Stack registration.
 services: azure-stack
 documentationcenter: ''
 author: PatAltimore